fish-mouse/Recipe-Analysis/README.md

-# Exploring Relationship between Cooking Time and Average Rating of Recipes And Secondary Focus on Prediciton of Calories of Recipes
+# Exploring Relationship Between Cooking Time and Average Rating of Recipes with Secondary Focus on Calories Prediction

 Authors: Ricky Zhang